-Key Points Dextrocardia: A congenital condition where the heart is located on the right side of the chest.
-Situs Inversus Totalis: A complete reversal of thoracic and abdominal organs, including…
+Key Points Dextrocardia is a congenital condition where the heart is located on the right side of the thorax.
+Situs inversus totalis refers to complete reversal of all thoracic and…

 Key Points Proper lead placement is critical to avoid misdiagnoses that can lead to unnecessary interventions and patient harm.
 Misplaced precordial leads (V1-V6) can mimic ischemia and cause false MI…